Mohammadpur, Dhaka

 Here are some tips for growing mangroves in pots: Choose a suitable pot.
 Mangroves have extensive root systems, so they need a large pot that is at least 18 inches wide and deep.

 Be sure to choose a pot with drainage holes to prevent the roots from sitting in water.
 Fill the pot with an appropriate soil mix.
-Mangroves do best in sandy loam or clay loam soil high in organic matter.
+Mangroves do best in sandy loam or clay loam soil that is high in organic matter.

-You can purchase a commercial mangrove mix from a nursery or garden center or make your own by mixing equal parts sand, peat moss, and compost.
+You can purchase a commercial mangrove mix from a nursery or garden center, or make your own by mixing equal parts sand, peat moss, and compost.
 Place the pot in an appropriate location.
 Mangroves need full sun to partial shade and protection from strong winds.

 Mangroves are tolerant of both drought and flooding conditions, but they prefer consistent moisture levels.
 Water your mangrove deeply about once per week, allowing the top inch or two of soil to dry out between waterings.
 Fertilize monthly using an all-purpose fertilizer diluted by half.